fabianmakila/MBedwars-Expansion/README.md

-# Example-Expansion
+# MBedwars-Expansion
-Example Expansion for MiniPlaceholders
+MBedwars Expansion for MiniPlaceholders